-2. Training of staff
+2. Staff Training

 Teachers and support staff will receive training on the supporting students with medical conditions policy as part of their new starter induction.

 Teachers and support staff will receive regular and ongoing training as part of their development.